jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_display_healthcheck.md

 ## About health checks

-* Implement healthchecks for Security, Disaster Recovery, Index Optimization, Memory, I/O, and Configuration.
+* Healthchecks for Security, Disaster Recovery, Index Optimization, Memory, I/O, and Configuration.
 * Get insight into the performance of each of your instances, including recent history of the instance’s performance, system waits and I/O latency.
 * See how your performance is trending over time and compare one instance with another.
 Using aggregated statistics from the entire Spotlight community you can compare how your instances perform.